Even when we’re stuck at home in lockdown, there’s an ocean of possibility to live an exciting life.

 How did it become this way?

-But what does it mean to be bored?
+What does it mean to be bored?

+When you’re bored, you easily accept many elements of your life.
 Maybe you are bored with your relationship, bored with your partner, bored with your job, bored with your favorite food, or bored with your hobbies.

 The first time we experience something, our emotional reaction is at an all-time high.